An expedition in one of the most splendid regions of Antarctica, Drygalski Mountains

 • Let yourself be carried away by gliding on the ice

-• Immersion in a wild and untamed natural environment
+• Immersion in a raw and untamed natural environment

-We arrive from Cape Town, South Africa to Wolf’s Fang, our base camp located in the magnificent region of Drygalski Mountains.
-From there, guided by a Polar Experience guide trained by Dixie Dansercoer, we will live 13 days of expedition in an extraordinarily beautiful and wild polar environment.
-We move on foot equipped with our skis and sleds.
-We are not far from the Indlansis where we will be carried away by the joy of kite skiing.
-A few climbs are possible for unforgettable ski descents.
-From our mobile base camp, we face icy vastness, impressive and pure mountain ranges.
-This unique experience is one of the best that we can live in Antarctica.
+We land at Wolf's Fang in the magnificent Drygalski Mountains.
+From here, guided by a polar guide trained by Dixie Dansercoer, we will enjoy a week's expedition in an extraordinarily wild and beautiful polar environment.
+We progress on foot with crampons and on skis with our pulkas.
+We are just a stone's throw from Indlansis, which we reach to enjoy the thrill of snowkiting.
+A few ascents are possible with sealskins for unforgettable ski descents.
+From our mobile base camp, we face the icy immensity of these pure, impressive mountains.
+This almost unique experience is one of the most beautiful you can have in Antarctica.
 Check our live expedition in 2021.

 Expedition code: EXU00006